flo-v/SUSHI_labrotation/README.md

 * Then you can test SUSHI (Rails) instance and FastQC job submission

-## 10 May, 2022, updated SUSHI configuration
+## 9 May, 2022, updated SUSHI configuration, Masa

 Dear Florian,
 * please copy the following file again to your working directory, and test to run SUSHI again.